TOP REASONS TO VISIT ADELAIDE

 With a Mediterranean climate and produce to match, Adelaide has one of Australia’s best food markets.
 From over 80 stalls at the Central Market, chose between fresh fruit and veg, fine cheeses, charcuterie (or “small goods”), artisanal breads, patisserie, or grab a snack or a meal at one of the many boutique eateries reflecting Adelaide’s rich migrational diversity.
 Fancy something a bit more spicy?
 Adelaide’s extensive Chinatown is just around the corner.

 For these reasons Lonely Planet rated South Australia as a top destination in 2017.
-If you are captivated by the mystery and majesty of the outback, or by the zoological wonder of our native marsupials, or want idyllic isolated beaches to yourself, or to immerse yourself in Epicurian or cultural delights in a laid-back, friendly city, this is a place you must visit.
+With the mystery and majesty of the nearby outback, the zoological wonder of our native marsupials, idyllic isolated beaches to yourself, or immersion in Epicurian or cultural delights in a laid-back, friendly city, where would you rather be?

 But keep it to yourself, we don’t want the place to be spoiled.